sanjayphpdev/shortest-path/README.md

 ---

 ## Usage
-After running the project, the console will output:
-Include the names and classifications of all nodes encountered when traversing the shortest path.
+After running the project, the console will output the names and classifications of all nodes encountered when traversing the shortest path.

 ---